 See Appendix E for the conditions on credentials.

-Regional and super regional rounds.
+Regional rounds.
 The host institution will be responsible for printing and distributing credentials for the regionals.

 Championship site.
 The NCAA will order all necessary credentials, after working with the host to obtain a list of credentials needed.